PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify: Additional Implementation Details

 We have presented our noise scheduler in \autoref{fig:algorithm} of the main paper.
 Similar to humans solving jigsaw puzzles, accurately aligning local fracture surfaces is usually more challenging than knowing the rough location of a fragment.
-Therefore, we allocate more denoising budgets to getting precise alignments than moving fragments to the rough locations by designing the piecewise function. \autoref{fig:supp:noise_schedule} shows the comparison between the commonly used linear scheduler, cosine scheduler, and our customized scheduler.
+Therefore, we allocate more denoising budgets to getting precise alignments than moving fragments to the rough locations by designing the piecewise function.

+\autoref{fig:supp:noise_schedule} plots the noise scheduling curves for the linear scheduler, the cosine scheduler, and our customized scheduler. \autoref{fig:ablation} provides the visualization of the denoising process for a vase model. \autoref{fig:qualitative_scheduler} and \autoref{tab:ablation_scheduler} provide the qualitative and quantitative comparisons of the three noise schedulers, respectively.

+Our noise scheduler is used for both training and testing, as we follow the vanilla DDPM formulation rather than EDM~\citep{karras2022elucidating}.
+With our tailored noise scheduler for the 3D shape assembly task, the denoising process allocates more steps to refining precise local adjustments rather than finding the rough global location (at test time).
+As for training, this scheduler indeed makes the process more efficient, as fewer training iterations are spent on "less important" timesteps.
+If the default (linear or cosine) scheduler were used for training while our scheduler was applied during testing, similar results might still be achieved but would require more training iterations.

+To illustrate the advantages of our scheduler during the testing stage, we compare it to the linear and cosine scheduler.
+The linear scheduler uses most of its steps (T=1000 to 150) for rough localization, while the cosine scheduler allocates more denoising steps in the final adjustment phase, outperforming the linear scheduler by a clear margin .

+Building on this idea, our scheduler dedicates an even larger portion of the denoising steps to the final adjustment, further improving results.
+The top three rows of \autoref{fig:qualitative_scheduler} show simpler cases of objects comprising at most 5 fragments.
+While all the schedulers achieve 100\% part accuracy, gaps between fragments are visible for the linear or the cosine schedulers.
+Our precise alignments may have minimal effects on the standard metrics but significantly enhance the quality of the final assembly.